 If you have a needlestick injury that would be classed as a significant injury then you should have a medical assessment to determine whether a course of post-exposure prophylaxis is needed or whether further tests are required.

 If your accident occurs out of hours for your doctor’s surgery you should immediately attend at your local Emergency Department.

-If the needle donor i.e. the person on whom the needles was used can be traced then informed consent should be obtained from then to obtain a blood sample to test for blood-borne virus such as hepatitis B, HIV and hepatitis C.
+If the needle donor i.e. the person on whom the needles were used can be traced then informed consent should be obtained from then to obtain a blood sample to test for a blood-borne virus such as hepatitis B, HIV and hepatitis C.

 Vaccination and immunoglobulin may be recommended dependent upon:

 - Whether the source is known to be positive or not.

 Although there is no vaccine or prophylaxis for HCV, treatment is very effective if initiated early.
 Therefore if the injury is considered to be significant it is important to check for infection by HCV PCR testing at 4-6 weeks.

 A tetanus vaccination may be recommended dependent upon: